quanhua92/markdown-converter-online/tests/README.md

 - Heading styles should be consistent and properly formatted

 **Folder toggle issues:**
-- If folders appear collapsed but children are still visible, run `node tests/test-folder-toggle-fix.cjs`
+- If folders appear collapsed but children are still visible, run `node tests/test-enhanced-folder-toggle.cjs`
 - This was a known bug fixed in v2.1 - ensure you're running the latest version
 - Folder toggle functionality should work correctly after the fix

+**Delete functionality issues:**
+- If files/folders don't delete properly, run `node tests/test-delete-functionality.cjs`
+- Files should delete immediately without confirmation
+- Folders should show a confirmation dialog before deletion
+- Check browser console for JavaScript errors during deletion

 ### Adding New Tests